 During the mid-late 1980’s, I studied painting at the University of Delaware where I developed a figurative, neo-expressionist style similar to New York artists of the time.
 After graduating, I put down my brush and worked for ten years as a graphic artist, then ten years as a photojournalist.
 My dream during those years was to return to painting and live my life as a full-time artist and I’m pleased to say that I’ve done just that.

 These days I am completely focused on developing as an abstract expressionist painter and creating an extensive oeuvre of dynamic, energetic pieces.
 As I complete a painting, I aspire to not to paint my subject but the effect it produces.
 My paintings exist somewhere in between the imaginary and the real, in a space where the visible meets the invisible.
-My photographs captured the world we all can see, my paintings capture the world we can’t.

 To view and download

 Chambers’ 44-page full-color booklet “Experimentally III” CLICK HERE

 “I have to change to stay the same.”